 Doing a cyber risk assessment might not seem to be a necessary task, but there are situations in which you will have to perform one and plenty of reasons why you should be proactive about your cyber risk.

-- Avoiding expenses.
-If you successfully identify cyber risks and mitigate the threat, you can save yourself trouble in the long run, which saves your business money.
+If you successfully identify cyber security risks and mitigate the threat, you can save yourself trouble in the long run, which saves your business money.

-- Self-awareness.
 By doing a risk assessment, you will discover your strengths and weaknesses and can make a better plan for future growth.
 You’ll significantly improve your overall cyber security awareness.

-- Avoid breaches.
 Sometimes the cost of a cyber-attack is more than just money.
-If you improve your security, you can avoid potentially embarrassing personal data breaches.
+If you improve your security, you can protect sensitive information and avoid potentially embarrassing personal data breaches.

-- Cyber insurance.
-Two out of every three businesses without cyber insurance which experience a data breach wind up going bankrupt.
+Two out of every three businesses without cyber insurance that experience a data breach wind up going bankrupt.
 Cyber insurance is critical to helping you prevent this, but to get cyber insurance, you need to perform risk assessments.

 How Do We Perform a Cyber Risk Assessment?

 The basic process is about answering four questions.
-First, you need to identify relevant threats to your organization.
-Second, you must find all internal and external vulnerabilities.
-Then, you must assess the impact if an outside party were able to exploit those vulnerabilities.
+First, you need to identify relevant cyber threats to your organization.
+Second, you must identify vulnerabilities, both internal and external.
+Then, you must assess the potential risk and impact if an outside party were able to exploit those vulnerabilities.
 Finally, you must calculate the chances of such exploitation.

 After you have double-checked the work, you’ll need to meet with your team to decide what action you need to take.
 Your IT team will have to make the necessary changes to improve your security.
 With time, as you do more and more cyber risk assessments, your risk score should go down, though that risk will never drop to zero.

 We can help you through this process.
 The team at Braden Business Systems wants to provide you with the best security posture possible.
 Our experienced team of cyber security consultants has extensive knowledge and has helped countless companies with their cyber security needs.
 Contact us today and let us start the process to give you more security in your business.